abrahamVado/DriftPursuit/README.md

 | Broker statistics API | `http://localhost:8080/api/stats` |
 | Protocol documentation | `docs/protocol.md` (local file) |

+## Viewer connection banner

+The viewer now surfaces connection health directly in the HUD and exposes a **Reconnect** action when the WebSocket is interrupted.
+Error and disconnect states render a prominent banner across the top of the screen so operators can recover quickly without reloading the page.

+To document the feature for operators, capture an updated screenshot from a local build and attach it to your release notes or runbook as needed.
+The project intentionally avoids tracking large binary assets in Git, so add any reference imagery outside the repository (for example in your deployment docs wiki).

 ## Next Steps

 - Swap out `viewer/assets/models/plane.gltf` with a high-fidelity model or add additional assets.